MartinHelmut/number-generator/README.md

 const { aleaRNGFactory, murmurHash } = require('number-generator');
 ```

-For use with TypeScript take a look at [this readme chapter](#typescript).
+For use with TypeScript take a look at the [usage with typescript section](#typescript).

 **Remark:** There is no global namespace exposed for the browser!
 You have to bundle your dependencies to use the library in current browser environments.

 ### Random numbers

 You can use the `aleaRNGFactory` method to generate (pseudo) random numbers based an a seed (**default seed is** `1`).
-Every seed let you produce the same result for the number getter methods.
+Every seed produces the same result for the number getter methods.

 #### Create a new random number generator

-First step is to [include the library](#install) functions you want use in your application the way you want.
+First step is to [include the library](#install) functions you want to use in your application.

 Now you can create a new generator with the random seed `1` or a custom one as "unsigned integer".
 The number `0` is not valid and will **throw an exception** as `TypeError`.